Vendic/magento2-stock-change-after-payment/README.md

 ### About Vendic
-[Vendic](https://www.vendic.nl "Vendic Homepage") develops technically challenging e-commerce websites using Magento 2, as well as innovative headless PWA shops.
+[Vendic - Magento 2](https://vendic.nl "Vendic Homepage") develops technically challenging e-commerce websites using Magento 2.
 Feel free to check out our projects on our website.